Motorway Services Online

 The western end of the restaurant was syphoned off to become a Wimpy bar, then The Burger Company.
 The exact history here isn't clear as proposals had been put forward through the 2000s to add McDonald's, Wimpy, Costa and Dr Beak's Chicken to the fringes of the restaurant, and many of these didn't materialise, but it looks like one former seating area then became a boardroom.
 In any case, by each entrance an extra shop was introduced - one was called Surf Shack and became a temporary Costa, and the other was replaced in favour of this mysterious supplementary restaurant.
 During these changes, the usefulness of the atrium room that was within the restaurant was reduced.

-A motel was built here in around 1989.
+A hotel was built here in around 1989.
 It was initially branded RoadChef Lodge, then Travel Inn, Premier Inn, and is now Days Inn.
 It was built next to what used to be the coach park, a decision which was justified because the parking areas were seriously under-used.

 For some years, a portable building was positioned by the front of the building to provide tourist information.
 Tourist information has since been removed from most service areas, but similar structures have been used to hold temporary shops here.
 A children's play area was added to the garden in 1993, and removed in 2011.